Sunday 26 July 2020

 Gingerbread

 My favourite thing to make for this sabbat!
 I was inspired by The Real Witches' Kitchen book to start baking gingerbread.
-I would use the recipe from the back of the Tesco light brown soft sugar packet, but last year they had stopped putting it in on the packet, so I used this recipe for the method: https://www.bbc.co.uk/food/recipes/gingerbread_men_99096
+I would use the recipe from the back of the Tesco light brown soft sugar packet, but last year they had stopped putting it on the packet, so I used this recipe for the method: https://www.bbc.co.uk/food/recipes/gingerbread_men_99096

 I'd previously written the ingredients and measurements on the blog in my first Lammas post, but legally I couldn't copy out the whole method.
 You can see that post here: https://livingseasonal.blogspot.com/2014/08/lammas.html